UnifiedTSAI/Time-HD-Lib/README.md

    ```
    and enter your generated token above.

 e.
-Once access is granted, you can manually download all the dataset by running:
+Then, you can manually download all the dataset by running:

    ```bash
    python download_dataset.py